What is Contribution Margin —Should You Be Tracking It?

 Why Not Use ROAS or A/S?

-ROAS and A/S have their place (and are included in our monthly reporting) — we just don’t rely on them alone.
+ROAS (return on ad spend) and A/S (advertising-to-sales ratio) have their place and are still included in our monthly reporting — but we just don’t rely on them alone to measure success and make account management decisions.
 These two metrics can help inform our decision-making, however.

 ROAS

-At Omnitail, we employ ROAS as a metric to inform decision-making.
-ROAS doesn’t account for other considerations such as COGS, variable overhead expenses, return rates, or customer lifetime value (LTV), so it’s not ideal to base your entire strategy around it, but it can be an informative metric when evaluating the impact of diminishing returns on incremental marketing investment.
+At Omnitail, we use ROAS as a metric to inform decision-making, but not as the only metric to do so.
+ROAS doesn’t account for other considerations like COGS, variable overhead expenses, return rates, or customer lifetime value (LTV), so it’s not ideal to base your entire strategy around it.
+But, it can be an informative metric when evaluating the impact of diminishing returns on incremental marketing investment.

-Like ROAS, though, it can be useful in determining the impact of diminishing returns on incremental marketing investment.
+Like ROAS, though, advertising-to-sales ratio can be useful in determining the impact of diminishing returns on incremental marketing investment.

 Curious about your profitability?
-Contact us for a free marginal ROI analysis!
+Get a free profit analysis today!

 Did you find this article helpful?